txk8/txk8.github.io/content/_index.md

   </a>
 </div>

 My name is Kate Fowler and I'm an Azure Cloud Engineer with a background in Cyber Security.
-Click About to find out more about, or take a look at my blog!
+Click About to find out more, or take a look at my blog!

 ![Terminal.css Preview](/img/kate-flower2.png)